Skip links and keyboard navigation

 How long to keep them

-Records should be sentenced based on the purpose of the post or communication and the function and activity they relate to.
+Public records should be sentenced based on the purpose of the post or communication and the function and activity they relate to.
 This will depend on the purpose of the post or communication.

 The General Retention and Disposal Schedule has record classes covering marketing, media relations and routine communications that can be used for general posts and communications.

-Any posts or communications that relate to a specific business activity (e.g. consultation, complaints) will need to be sentenced using the same activity or record class that other records documenting that activity would be sentenced under.
-For example, social media posts about a consultation would be sentenced with all other records relating to that consultation.
+Any posts or communications that relate to a specific business activity (e.g. consultation, complaints) will need to be sentenced using the same activity or record class that other public records documenting that activity would be sentenced under.
+For example, social media posts about a consultation would be sentenced with all other public records relating to that consultation.

 Resources